xpdota/triggevent-site/pages/Titan-Jail.md

 You've come to the right place.
 Now you can have one single plugin that covers both personal callouts and automarkers with drag-and-drop job priority.
+You can use classic-style titan gaol macros, or you can use Telesto to skip that step and save a hotbar.

 ## Overview